-The State/Federal Fuel Assistance Program, operated and administered by the South Shore Community Action Program (SSCAP), begins Nov.
-1, 2016 through April 30, 2017.
+The State/Federal Fuel Assistance Program, operated and administered by the South Shore Community Action Council (SSCAC), begins Nov.
+1, 2019 through April 30, 2020.
 The program is open to the community and the Norwell Council on Aging is the agent for the town of Norwell.
 The income guidelines for fuel assistance will be updated when they become available.

 Applicants are required to provide the following information for all family members aged 18 and older:

 - Social Security numbers for all household members

 - Proof of all income for everyone age 18 or older in the household.
 This includes such items as employment pay stubs, social security letter, IRA or pension plan disbursements, checking account direct deposit information and any other form of income.

 - Copies of heating, electric and phone bills.

 All information is kept strictly confidential.
 For a fuel assistance appointment or if you have any questions about the program, please contact Norwell COA Outreach Coordinator, Dee Dee Rogers at 781-659-7878.

 As we head into the winter months here are some resources that may be able to assist with heating and energy costs.

 - Catholic Charities Thrifty Pilgrim Food, Utilities, Rent, Heat & mortgage 508-746-6133